Costa Rica wildlife holidays

-In two weeks you will journey across Costa Rica from the Caribbean to the Pacific coasts, through rainforest and cloudforest and down to the incredible Osa Peninsula and Corcovado National Park.
+On this Costa Rica wildlife holiday, you will journey in two weeks across Costa Rica from the Caribbean to the Pacific coasts, through rainforest and cloudforest and down to the incredible Osa Peninsula and Corcovado National Park.

 You’ll travel by road, by boat and on foot as you explore the flora and fauna of this amazing country.
 Monkeys, toucans, macaws, red-eyed frogs and dolphins are just some of the species you might spot.